mui/toolpad/docs/data/toolpad/core/components/persistent-state/persistent-state.md

 ### Rich data types

-If you need to store values other than srings, you can use the `codec` parameter in the hook options to declare the methods used for serialization and deserialization.
+If you need to store values other than strings, you can use the `codec` parameter in the hook options to declare the methods used for serialization and deserialization.
 A codec contains a `parse` method and `stringify` method.

 {{"demo": "LocalStorageStateCustom.js"}}